Travel Nursing Assignments – Atlanta: Live Like A Local

 Around the City

 Piedmont Park, near the Downtown area, is one of the largest urban parks in the nation.
-It boasts around 180 acres of open space, in which there are walking/running trails, tennis courts, fitness classes, a pool, a community garden, playgrounds, cafes, history tours, a dog park, an excellent Saturday food market (aaand breathe), plus many events and festivals to attend throughout the year.
+It boasts over 180 acres of open space, in which there are walking/running trails, tennis courts, fitness classes, a pool, a community garden, playgrounds, cafes, history tours, a dog park, an excellent Saturday food market (aaand breathe), plus many events and festivals to attend throughout the year.
 It’s also the home of the Park Tavern, where you can get all manner of delicious things to eat such as sushi, oysters, burgers and tacos.
 Grab a beer and go sit outside on the patio by one of their fire pits, and soak in the atmosphere and park views.

 As most people know, Atlanta is a hugely popular film-production center and the home of Coca Cola.
 For the classic tourist attractions, you can’t miss the CNN tours, the World of Coca Cola museum, and the Georgia Aquarium, which is one of the world’s largest.
 However, there are museums and art galleries in abundance, plus a huge Six Flags amusement park, and Skyview Atlanta, the city’s premier Ferris wheel which towers over 20 stories above Centennial Park and offers panoramic views across the city.